Skip to main content

 1. Defaults: What happens if you do nothing?
 Make the good thing the default.

-2. Expecting error: Assume you'll mess up.
+2. Expecting error: Assume you will mess up.
 Build in buffers.

 3. Understanding mappings: Make the link between action and outcome obvious.

-4. Giving feedback: Create visible signals when you're on or off track.
+4. Giving feedback: Create visible signals when you are on or off track.

-5. Structuring complex choices: Pre-decide so you're not deciding in the moment.
+5. Structuring complex choices: Pre-decide so you are not deciding in the moment.

 6. Creating incentives: Attach real consequences to outcomes.

 That last one is worth sitting with.
 Environment can nudge, but incentives push.
-The best systems combine both, which is exactly why financial penalties keep showing up in the research on what actually changes behavior.
+The best systems combine both, which is exactly why financial penalties keep showing up in the research on what actually changes behavior, and why trackers that put money on the line tend to hold up where a plain checklist drifts.

 Friction: the most underrated lever

 BJ Fogg's Behavior Model at Stanford is simple: behavior happens when Motivation, Ability, and a Prompt all show up at the same time.
 Environment design is primarily about Ability.
-Specifically, it's about friction.
+Specifically, it is about friction.

 Every extra step between you and a behavior cuts the probability of that behavior happening.
 Every step you remove from a behavior you want more of multiplies its frequency.